skip to main content

 Mslexia: for women who write

 But Mslexia is not just a magazine.
-Now that you're here, you could enter one of our life-changing competitions, which have propelled the careers of many women writers to the next level.
-Or join our online community the Salon, where members can attend writing surgeries and Q&As led by industry experts as well as our famous Agent Extravaganza.
+We run life-changing competitions, which have propelled the careers of many women writers to the next level.
+We also host the Salon, where members can attend writing surgeries, Q&As, and our famous Agent Extravaganza.
+Then there’s the Indie Press Guide, the Mslexia Minis writing guides, and our writer's Diary & Planner – all designed to kickstart your creativity.

 Magazine